SteveTuttle/web-scraping-challenge/README.md

 ### Deliverable-2: Scrape and Analyze Mars Weather Data
 For the next Deliverable, I opened  the Jupyter Notebook from the starter code folder named __part_2_mars_weather.ipynb__ and renamed it __part_2_mars_weather_SDT.ipynb__.
 Again following the steps from both this code and challenge instructions listed below to scrape and analyze Mars weather data.

 1) Again, use automated browsing to visit the [Mars Temperature Data Site](https://static.bc-edx.com/data/web/mars_facts/temperature.html) to inspect the page and identify which elements to scrape.
-Note that the URL is _https://static.bc-edx.com/data/web/mars_facts/temperature.html_.

     * __Hint:__ To identify which elements to scrape, you might want to inspect the page by using Chrome DevTools to discover whether the table contains usable classes.